Cascade Trainer GUI

 As for the parameters in the Boost tab, it is recommended to keep the default values unless you are quite sure about what you’re doing.

 After all the parameters are set, press Start button at the bottom to start training your cascade classifier.
+You’ll see the following log screen while training is going on.

 Wait for the training to complete.